hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 Integrating an auth model to distinguish between admins and tenants presents a new challenge.

 - Where and how to define the role of admin and tenant?
+- What should be the authorization model for the admin role?
 - What boundary the admin role should be scoped to?
-- How to support different deployment topologies? (e.g. multi-agent in a shared realm, but not share the admin users)
+- How to support different deployment topologies?
 - How does it interact with the resource scope in the UMA model?

 ## Decision Drivers

 - Must not prevent us from using other IAM systems
 - Must not prevent us from supporting fine-grained tenant wallet access in the future
-- Must allow SSO configuration
 - Should not mix admin access with tenant access
 - Should be easy to setup, configure and maintain